haiku/website/content/blog/pulkomandy/2021-08-24-haiku_activity_report_summer_2021.md

 it has now been synchronized with the current FreeBSD implementation.

 PulkoMandy fixed the handling of HTTP errors in the package kit when a download fails because of an error on the server's end.
-This could result in corrupt file being sotred on disk, and then reused in the next run to attempt to resume the download, resulting in quite confusing behavior.
+This could result in corrupt file being stored on disk, and then reused in the next run to attempt to resume the download, resulting in quite confusing behavior.

 AlwaysLivid removed unused copies of libunwind and libcxxrt that were present in Haiku git repository,